Joseph C. Carter: Suspension and retirement

 Carter claimed he did not remember the soldier who made the accusations and had "categorically denied the allegation".
 Carter also claimed to have not known of the allegations until they were raised during the 2010 court martial.
 This is in contrast to a statement by Murray who claims Carter was questioned during the investigation about the incident and stated "Well I hope this doesn't impact me some time in my future."
 Part of Carter's denial was also contradicted by his former company commander who stated he recalled the night in question and remembered Carter helping the woman after a night of socializing.
 He stated that Carter and the victim got out of a car near the beach, and that Carter later returned alone.

 On April 3, 2012, Governor Patrick selected Massachusetts Air National Guard Major General L. Scott Rice to serve as acting Adjutant General during Carter's suspension.

-On September 19, 2012 BG Carter agreed to retire from the Massachusetts National Guard after a report from military investigators that "found probable cause that he indecently assaulted a subordinate while the two were on a training exercise in Florida in 1984".
+On September 19, 2012, BG Carter agreed to retire from the Massachusetts National Guard after a report from military investigators that "found probable cause that he indecently assaulted a subordinate while the two were on a training exercise in Florida in 1984".
 Investigators stated that they did not find evidence to substantiate a charge of rape, but concluded that "he probably touched her inappropriately, engaged in conduct unbecoming of an officer, and later made false claims about the incident".
 Carter released a statement stating that he was "vindicated because the Army did not deem the most serious allegation against me to be credible" but was "disappointed that the Army has found probable cause for other alleged offenses.
 I never assaulted anyone, and I cooperated fully with CID's investigation and told the truth".
 He further stated that he was retiring to prevent the "unfounded allegations" from becoming a distraction to the National Guard.
+After leaving the military, Carter became a strategic advisor to the head of Boston's Windwalker Group, LLC.
+Windwalker provides physical and cybersecurity training and services to corporate and government clients.